ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

    client's *report*.
 2. **Collect:** The collector makes one or more requests to the leader in order to obtain the final output of the protocol.
-Before the output can be computed, the aggregators (i.e, the leader and helpers) need to have verified and aggregated a sufficient number of inputs.
+Before the output can be computed, the aggregators (i.e, the leader and helper) need to have verified and aggregated a sufficient number of inputs.
 Depending on the PA protocol, it may be possible for the aggregators to do so immediately when reports are uploaded.
 (See {{prio}}.)
 However, in general it is necessary for them to wait until (a) enough reports have been uploaded and (b) the collector has made a request.
 (See {{hits}}.)

-[TODO: Say that the protocol involves multiple helpers.
-The downside of using secret sharing is that the protocol requires at least two servers to be online during the entire data aggregation process.
-To ameliorate this problem, we run the protocol in parallel with multiple helpers.]

 # PA protocols {#pa}